-Evidence from various studies show that most caregivers are ill-prepared for their role and provide care with little or no support.
-Today, with medical advances extending lives, shorter hospital stays causing people to go home sicker and weaker, strict guidelines for admission and penalties for readmission’s, along with dwindling resources, patients, their caregivers and all members of the healthcare team face enormous amounts of stress when a person is sick and requires ongoing care.
+Various studies show that most caregivers are ill-prepared for their role and provide care with little or no support.
+Today, with medical advances extending lives, shorter hospital stays causing people to go home sicker and weaker, strict guidelines for admission and penalties for readmissions, along with dwindling resources, patients, their caregivers, and all members of the healthcare team face enormous amounts of stress when a person is sick and requires ongoing care.

 My husband was my caregiver when I was sick.
 He did things I never thought I would ask him to do.
-He stayed up with me when I could not sleep, cooked, cleaned and made sure I took my medicine on time and was safe when I was a patient in the hospital or at the clinic.
+He stayed up with me when I could not sleep, cooked, cleaned, and ensured I took my medicine on time and was safe when I was a patient in the hospital or clinic.
 He kept my records and spoke on my behalf when needed.
-He was my advocate and for that I owe him so much.
+He was my advocate, and I owe him so much.

-I know many people who are caregivers and each person handles the role in different ways.
+I know many people who are caregivers, and each person handles the role in different ways.
 Some do it quietly because it is who they are.
-Some need to hire people to care for their aging parents because they live in another State or cannot manage their loved one due to work and family responsibilities.
+Some need to hire people to care for their aging parents because they live in another State or cannot manage their loved ones due to work and family responsibilities.
 Whatever the circumstances, each person handles the role in their own way.
-They sacrifice their time, their financial resources and many times their health to be sure their loved one is safe and cared for.
+They sacrifice their time, financial resources, and, often, their health to ensure their loved one is safe and cared for.

-As a healthcare professional, I did not fully appreciate the important role caregivers play until I became a patient.
-It was then when I realized how important caregivers are and how much work they do to ensure the plan of care is followed, that the transition of care is safe and that each person is loved for who they are.
+As a healthcare professional, I did not fully appreciate caregivers’ important role until I became a patient.
+It was then that I realized how important caregivers are and how much work they do to ensure the care plan is followed, that the transition of care is safe, and that each person is loved for who they are.

-I realized that no healthcare professional could care for me the way my husband could.
+I realized that no healthcare professional could care for me like my husband.
 I felt the safest when he was with me.
 I am sure many patients feel this way even though they do not verbalize their feelings or express their thanks.
-Each time I had to go to the hospital for chemotherapy or to the clinic for lab work or x-rays, we would see people alone and wondered how do they manage on their own?
+Each time I had to go to the hospital for chemotherapy or the clinic for lab work or x-rays, we would see people alone and wonder how they managed on their own.

 Today’s healthcare professionals have a responsibility to help each caregiver care for their loved one the best they can.
-All healthcare professionals need to take the time to listen, to empower, and to provide information caregivers can use to provide the care their loved one needs.
-All need to remember they do not have the training professionals have but are being asked to do many of the tasks that we do as a result of our training.
+All healthcare professionals need to take the time to listen, empower, and provide information caregivers can use to provide the care their loved one needs.
+All need to remember they do not have the training professionals have but are being asked to do many of the tasks we do due to our training.

 Every caregiver should be given the information to know who to call if they have a question, even at 2 am.
 They should not be left to make decisions they are not trained to make because the office is closed.
 They need to have the support of the healthcare team 24/7.

-When I came home from the hospital after one of my chemo treatments, I was weak and had difficulty walking.
+I WAS WEAK AND HAD DIFFICULTY WALKING when I came home from the hospital after one of my chemo treatments.
 My husband had to lift me from the bed to the wheelchair to the toilet or chair as I could not do it myself.
-One time when moving me, he looked at me and said; “should you have come home like this?”
-I looked at him and said “probably not, but I did not want to stay in the hospital another minute.”
+When moving me, he looked at me and asked, “Should you have come home like this?”
+I looked at him and said, “Probably not, but I did not want to stay in the hospital for another minute.”

-- Call the caregiver to find out how they are doing?
+- Call the caregiver to find out how they are doing.
 Don’t assume they are ok.
 Checking in from time to time allows them to know someone is thinking about them.
-It also gives them the knowledge to know who they can reach out to when they need help.
+It also gives them the knowledge to know who they can contact when they need help.

 - Suggest the caregiver takes a break.
 Suggest they ask a family member or friend to visit so they can get their hair cut or go food shopping.
-Many people don’t want to burden someone else with care giving duties, but many people do want to help but don’t know how.
+Many people don’t want to burden someone else with caregiving duties, but many do want to help but don’t know how.
 Giving a caregiver permission to ask for help is something a healthcare professional can do.

-- If they have to work, help them to find assistance in the community or from home care agency.
-Home care services can be very expensive, so negotiating rates when possible can be a help.
-Finding resources is a challenge for the most experienced healthcare professional so you can image how hard it is for a caregiver who does not know the system.
+- If they have to work, help them to find assistance in the community or from a home care agency.
+Home care services can be expensive, so negotiating rates when possible can help.
+Finding resources is a challenge for the most experienced healthcare professional so you can imagine how hard it is for a caregiver who does not know the system.
 Help is always appreciated.

-- Caregivers need to know there is the help available to assist you and ensure your voice as well as the patients voice is heard.
-Today there are professionals who patients and caregivers can hire to help them with research, finding resources or deciding on a plan of care.
+- Caregivers need to know there is help available to assist them and ensure their and the patient’s voices are heard.
+Today there are professionals who patients and caregivers can hire to help them with research, finding resources, or deciding on a care plan.
 These professionals are called Patient or Health Advocates, and they are in place to assist the patient and the caregiver.
-They are paid for privately, but can be worth their weight in gold for those who have complex medical needs or feel lost in the system.
+They are paid for privately but can be worth their gold weight for those with complex medical needs or who feel lost in the system.
 Here is a link to learn more about this service.

-- Encourage caregivers to take time to talk to a friend or family member about the stress you feel as a caregiver.
+- Encourage caregivers to talk to a friend or family member about the stress you feel as a caregiver.
 Talking allows you to express your fears and frustrations.
-Again, many people want to help, but do not know what to do.
+Again, many people want to help but do not know what to do.
 Having someone to listen can be a gift to a caregiver.

 - Visit the National Alliance for Caregiving.
-They have some useful information that might help your handle the stress of care giving.
+They have some useful information that might help you handle the stress of caregiving.
 Click here to view the website.

-- Caring for the Caregiver: has a number of resources and videos that can help you handle the role of being a caregiver.
+- Caring for the Caregiver: has a number of resources and videos that can help you handle the role of caregiver.
 Click here to access the website.

-- Children today also care for an ill, injured, elderly or physically challenged family members.
+- Children today also care for ill, injured, elderly, or physically challenged family members.
 A good resource to help understand this role is the American Association of Caregiving Youth.
-To access click here.
+To access it, click here.

-In closing, and on behalf of all patients; Thank You for being a caregiver!
-I hope this post helps you realize the important role you play in our lives and how much we appreciate you.
+In closing, and on behalf of all patients, Thank You for being a caregiver!
+I hope this post helps you realize your important role in our lives and how much we appreciate you.